danvk/jpa-boggle/README.md

 }
 ```

 We've given up on contiguous children in favor of storing the offsets to all children.
 This makes the Dawg node variable-sized, but that can be handled by whatever process generates it.
-Because each node can represent many different words (depending on the path you took to it), it no longer makes sense to mark the node to indicate that we've found a word.
+Because each node can represent many different words (depending on the path you took to it), it no longer makes sense to mark the node itself to indicate that we've found a word.

 This is a problem: it means we can't calculate a board's score!
-We'll address this soon, but for now we can calculate the "multiboggle score," which allows the same word to be found multiple times.
-Since we're not doing any bookkeeping, we expect this to be faster than any DAWG-based Boggle algorithm.
+We'll address this soon, but for now we can calculate the [multiboggle score](https://www.danvk.org/2025/02/13/boggle2025.html#multi-boggle), which allows the same word to be found multiple times.
+Since we're not doing any bookkeeping, we expect this to be faster than any DAWG-based algorithm that calculates the true Boggle score.

-- Full TWL06: 711KB RAM, 111,600 bds/sec random, 9,040 bds/sec good.
+- Full TWL06: 54,654 nodes, 711KB RAM, 111,600 bds/sec random, 9,040 bds/sec good.
-- JPA14 TWL06: 186KB RAM, 33,600 bds/sec random, 9,270 bds/sec good.
+- JPA14 TWL06: 14,711 nodes, 186KB RAM, 33,600 bds/sec random, 9,270 bds/sec good.

 Despite using 4x less RAM, this is marginally slower than the popcount Trie on random boards and only ~3% faster on good boards.
 And we're not even calculating the right score!